iskandergaba/PopularMovies-UdacityAndroidDevNanodegree/README.md

 You will use adapters and custom list layouts to populate list views.
 You will incorporate libraries to simplify the amount of code you need to write

+###Stage 2:

+You will build a fully featured application that looks and feels natural onthe latest Android operating system (Lollipop, as of May 2015).
+You will optimize the UI experience for both phones and tablets.

 ##Why this Project?
 ###Stage 1:
 To become an Android developer, you must know how to bring particular mobile experiences to life.